Plane carrying Cardiff City soccer player Sala disappears over English Channel

 France’s soccer federation said it had postponed Nantes’s French Cup last-32 game against Entente Sannois-Saint Gratien which had been scheduled for Wednesday.

-Reporting by Julie Carriat, Emmanuel Jarry, Julien Pretot in Paris and Michael Holden in London, Additional reporting by Gabriel Burin in Buenos Aires, Writing by John Irish and Richard Lough, editing by Keith Weir and Ed Osmond
+Reporting by Julie Carriat, Emmanuel Jarry, Julien Pretot in Paris and Michael Holden in London, Additional reporting by Gabriel Burin in Buenos Aires, Writing by John Irish and Richard Lough; Editing by Robin Pomeroy